realcp1018/tidb-toolkit/README.md

 tk_dml_by_time.py will **not** write savepoint on running.
 If process failed or stopped you can set a new start_time in tidb.toml

+savepoint file will be deleted if script finished successfully.